Easy Creamy Vegetarian Potato Soup

 If your potato soup is too thin, you have either not used enough potatoes or you have used too much liquid.

 To thicken a potato soup you need to add more starch.
 You can do this by adding more cooked potatoes, making a roux and adding in the potato soup, or by adding a mixture of cornstarch and water.
-Let the soup come to a boil and it will thicken as the starch cooks.
+Let the soup come to a boil.
+It will thicken as the starch cooks.

 Grainy potato soup